Advanced Mold Testing and Mold Remediation Services

 Cladosporium or penicillium mold are frequently found growing on

 damp attic ceiling sheathing.
 Another common attic mold is aspergillus.
 It's

 attics on the ceiling joists.

 During the winter months when we heat

-upward towards the attic ridge vent and harmlessly dissipate
+upward towards the attic upper ridge vent and harmlessly dissipate

-outside the attic, but only if the attic is properly
+outside the attic, but this only occurs if the attic is properly

 If however, the attic is poorly vented,

 the warm trapped air will start to condense on the cold surface